Twelfth Night

 How to celebrate 12th Night in London!

-In London, at normal pre-Covid times, there is a festival at Thames Bankside where now stands the rebuilt Globe Theatre.
+In London, (pre-Covid) there is a festival at Thames Bankside where now stands the rebuilt Globe Theatre.

 Old Songs

 King Henry the eighth wrote about the Holly and the ivy in a song titled Green Groweth the Holly.
-The holly (and ivy) is a centuries old traditional symbol of the winter time of year.
-Whereas the oak, being a ”greenwood” tree, as Henry VIII refers to it, belongs to the summer.
+The holly (and the ivy) is a centuries old traditional symbol of wintertime.
+Whereas the oak, being a “greenwood” tree, as Henry VIII refers to it, belongs to the summer.

 Green Groweth The Holly